yating3/fast-robots/Lab3/lab3.md

 ### Sensor Modes

 Each sensing mode has a different maximum distance that they can detect obstacles.
 A longer distance means that the robot can see further and plan ahead.
 This is useful for large spaces where obstacles may be far away.
 Long mode has the longest distance at 4m.
 Medium is close behind at 3m.
 Short mode has a significantly shorter maximum distance of 1.3m that is 130% shorter than medium and 200% shorter than long.
 An advantage of short mode is that is has much better ambient light immunity.
 This means that it can work reliably under different lighting conditions.
 Bright lights negatively affect medium/long mode more than short mode which is barely effected.
 Another consideration is the timing budget.
 Short mode has the shortest minimum of 20ms, while long mode has the longest minimum of 140ms.
 This means that short mode will have a faster sampling rate making it more precise.
 I chose to use short mode because it's the best fit for my robot.
 This is a fast moving robot so accuracy and precision are priorities.
 Additionally, I want it to be able to perform well regardless of lighting.
-I don't think the shorter detection distance will be an issue since it will be moving through a relatively small area.
+I don't think the shorter detection distance will be an issue since it will be moving around a relatively small area.

 Short mode distance readings using Example1_ReadDistance: